anirudh-pothapa/JavaStopwatch/README.md

 # JavaStopwatch
-a watch which can be started and stopped by pressing a button, so that you can measure exactly how long something takes.
+A watch which can be started and stopped by pressing a button, so that you can measure exactly how long something takes.